sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake.rst

  Thematic Tutorial: Polymake
 =============================

+polymake is a mature open source software package for research in polyhedral geometry, by Ewgenij Gawrilow and Michael Joswig and contributing authors.
+It deals with polytopes, polyhedra and fans as well as simplicial complexes, matroids, graphs, tropical hypersurfaces, and other objects.

+This thematic tutorial was obtained by (1) converting from the polymake tutorials available in form of Jupyter notebooks in polymake release V3.4, (2) manually translating the Perl code to Python.

 ..
-Converted from the Polymake tutorials in polymake/demo/*.ipynb from polymake release V3.2r3 using (in `sage -sh`)
+Converted from the Polymake tutorials in polymake/demo/*.ipynb from polymake release V3.4 using (in `sage -sh`)

-   for a in *.ipynb; do
+   for a in `ls *.ipynb | grep -v perl_intro | grep -v apps_polytope`; do
      sage-ipynb2rst-polymake $a $SAGE_ROOT/src/doc/en/thematic_tutorials/polymake/`basename $a .ipynb`.rst;
    done
-   rm $SAGE_ROOT/src/doc/en/thematic_tutorials/polymake/perl_intro.rst

    The following toctree must be updated manually.